Import and sync users

 - Open the History tab.

-The screen displays a list of past runs, including the date, the status, and a summary of results.
+The screen shows a list of past runs, including the date, status, and summary of results.

 Managing sync configurations

-- Edit — Update the name, behavior rules, conflict rules, defaults, or post-sync actions.
+- Edit — Update the name, source configuration, behavior rules, field mappings, or defaults.

 - Pause — Prevent the sync from being run without deleting the configuration.